PGM-11 Redstone: History

+U.S. Army Ordnance Missile Command (1958) Official Army PGM-11 Redstone missile information film reel.

 Redstone was a direct descendant of the German V-2 rocket, developed by a team of predominantly German rocket engineers under the leadership of Wernher von Braun, that had been brought to the United States after World War II as part of Operation Paperclip.

 A product of the Army Ballistic Missile Agency (ABMA) at Redstone Arsenal in Huntsville, Alabama, Redstone was designed as a surface-to-surface missile for the U.S. Army.
 It was named for the arsenal on 8 April 1952, which traced its name to the region's red rocks and soil.
 The first Redstone lifted off from LC-4A at Cape Canaveral on 20 August 1953.
 It flew for one minute and 20 seconds before suffering an engine failure and falling into the sea.
 Following this partial success, the second test was conducted on 27 January 1954, this time without a hitch as the missile flew 55 mi.
 After these first two prototypes were flown, an improved engine was introduced to reduce problems with LOX turbopump cavitation.

 The third Redstone flight on 5 May was a total loss as the engine cut off one second after launch, causing the rocket to fall back on the pad and explode.
 After this incident, Major General Holger Toftoy pressured Wernher von Braun for the cause of the failure.
 The latter replied that he had no idea, but they would review telemetry and other data to find out.
 Toftoy persisted, asking "Wernher, why did the rocket explode?"
 An exasperated von Braun said "It exploded because the damn sonofabitch blew up!"